teatwig/nano-9/README.md

 - support audio files,
 - support different fonts,
 - provide a library first, and an application second,
-- provide a gateway from the Pico-8 world to the Bevy world,
 - and support unlimited code size.

 ## Anti-Goals